nathanielgcowan/nathanielgcowan.github.io/_posts/2021-03-12-the_different_methods_that_activerecord_provides_us.markdown

 ---
 layout: post
 title:      "The Different Methods That ActiveRecord Provides Us"
-date:       2021-03-12 14:00:24 +0000
+date:       2021-03-12 09:00:24 -0500
 permalink:  the_different_methods_that_activerecord_provides_us
 ---

 The Active Record Query Interface is a powerful tool in Ruby.
 Instead of wasting time using long SQL commands, Rails users can take advantage of this gem to carry out the same operations.
-In this article ,we are going to take about three fundamental Active Record methods provides us, find, create, update, and go over why they are important tools you should keep in your toolbox.
+In this article ,we are going to take about three fundamental methods Active Record provides us (find, create, update) and go over why they are important tools for you to have.

 The find method in Rails is commonly used in the controller.
 It’s widely used for returning record values by id.